szymonslowicki/python1/README.md

-# his is REPO, where I work with python on basic level and I use git to do commit.
+# This is REPO, where I work with python on basic level and I use git to do commit.